 James Patrick Miller

 James Patrick Miller is the Douglas Nimmo Professor of the Gustavus Wind Orchestra at Gustavus Adolphus College in St. Peter, MN.
-One of the nation’s most storied collegiate touring wind ensembles, the Gustavus Wind Orchestra tours nationally each year and internationally every four years.
+One of the nation’s most storied collegiate touring wind ensembles, the Gustavus Wind Orchestra tours nationally each year, internationally every four years, and was selected to perform at the College Band Directors National Association North Central Divison Conference in 2016.
 At Gustavus Miller also teaches courses in conducting and music education.
-Professor Miller first joined the Gustavus music faculty in 2008 as interim conductor of the Gustavus and Vasa Wind Orchestras, also teaching courses in conducting, music education, and a January Term course, The Crossroads of Art Music and Popular Culture.
+He first joined the Gustavus music faculty in 2008 as interim conductor of the Gustavus and Vasa Wind Orchestras, also teaching courses in conducting, music education, and a January Term course, The Crossroads of Art Music and Popular Culture.
 Each summer Miller serves on the choral conducting faculty of the Performing Arts Institute at the Wyoming Seminary in Kingston, PA, an international training institute for advanced high school artist musicians.

 From 2009-2014 Miller was Assistant Professor and Director of Wind Studies at the University of Massachusetts in Amherst, MA, where he led the wind ensemble, symphony band, summer conducting institute, and taught graduate and undergraduate conducting.
 Under Miller’s leadership the UMass wind bands twice appeared at the College Band Directors National Association Eastern Division Conference and performed with such noted artists as Frank Battisti, Keith Brion, Michael Burritt, Ayano Kataoka, Lynn Klock, and Charles Schlueter.
 From 2012-2014 Professor Miller served as the conducting pedagogue for the United States Coast Guard Band’s Conductor Mentor program.
 He also led the US Coast Guard Band Chamber Players in concert in 2014.
 Miller’s other former positions include Assistant Director of Wind Ensembles and Conductor of the Chorale at Cornell University in Ithaca, NY (2002-2006), Co-Artistic Director of the Sapphire Chamber Consort in Minneapolis (2006-2009) and teaching assistant positions at Ithaca College and the University of Minnesota.

-Very active as a clinician and guest conductor, Miller has appeared throughout the United States with public school and festival ensembles, engaging with more than 25,000 high school students since 2009.
+Very active as a clinician and guest conductor, Miller has appeared throughout the United States with public school and festival ensembles, engaging with more than 30,000 high school students since 2009.
 In 2003 he received national recognition by winning the American Choral Directors Association National Conducting Prize at the graduate level.
-Ten years later Miller was recognized nationally again, this time for his research on Karel Husa’s Concerto for Alto Saxophone and Concert Band with an invitation to present his work at the National Conference of the College Band Directors Association in Greensboro, NC.
-Dr. Miller has been involved in the commissioning of more than 30 works for a wide variety of vocal and instrumental ensembles with performances noted by such composers as Shawn Brogan Allison, Stephen Paulus, James Stephenson, Judith Weir, Dana Wilson, and Pulitzer Prize winning composers Karel Husa, Gunther Schuller, and Steven Stucky.
+Ten years later Miller was recognized nationally again, this time for his research on Karel Husa’s Concerto for Alto Saxophone and Concert Band with an invitation to present his work at the National Conference of the College Band Directors National Association in Greensboro, NC.
+A strong advocate for composers, Dr. Miller has been involved in the commissioning of more than 30 works for a wide variety of vocal and instrumental ensembles.
+Performances under his leadership have been noted by such composers as Shawn Brogan Allison, Stephen Paulus, Joel Puckett, James Stephenson, Judith Weir, Dana Wilson, and Pulitzer Prize winning composers Karel Husa, Gunther Schuller, and Steven Stucky.

 D.M.A., Conducting, University of Minnesota; M.M., Conducting, Ithaca College; B.M.Ed., St. Olaf College